The McQueen Factor

 His legendary obsession with cars and motor racing is well documented and led to the making of what's often described as his worst ever film.
 Le Mans was released in 1971 and generally panned by everyone other than dedicated petrolheads, but Steve McQueen didn't care what critics or anyone else thought, and that's what creates the enduring McQueen Factor.

 I live for myself and I answer to nobody

 The Man Behind the Legend

-In 1958, Steve had a few lines in The Blob; in 1960, he shot to fame in his role as Vin Tanner in The Magnificent Seven; in 1963 came Virgil Hilts in The Great Escape; in 1965, The Cincinnati Kid; in 1968, The Thomas Crown Affair and then Bullitt; in 1972, he starred in The Getaway; then Papillon in 1973; followed by The Towering Inferno in 1974, the disaster movie that set the bar for all other disaster movies to follow.
+In 1958, Steve had a few lines in The Blob; in 1960, he shot to fame in his role as Vin Tanner in The Magnificent Seven after becoming a regular lead in Wanted Dead Or Alive TV show; in 1963 came Virgil Hilts in The Great Escape; in 1965, The Cincinnati Kid; in 1968, The Thomas Crown Affair and then Bullitt; in 1972, he starred in The Getaway; then Papillon in 1973; followed by The Towering Inferno in 1974, the disaster movie that set the bar for all other disaster movies to follow.

 The King of Cool

-To this day, much is made of Steve McQueen’s “style” and many men’s fashion magazines give hints and tips on how to get the super cool look, but, of course, anyone trying to get it simply doesn’t have it – Steve didn’t have to try.
+To this day, much is made of Steve McQueen's style and many men's fashion magazines give hints and tips on how to get the super cool look, but, of course, anyone trying to get it simply doesn't have it Steve didn't need to try.

-As always, he did what he wanted, when he wanted, and fame didn’t matter – other than funding his true passion.
-“Racing is life.
-Anything before or after is just waiting”.
+As always, he did what he wanted, when he wanted, and fame didn't matter other than funding his true passion.